 Buses

-Sightseeing buses, as well as regular London buses, stop by Tower Bridge and the Tower of London.
+Sightseeing buses and regular London buses stop by Tower Bridge and the Tower of London.

 Visiting Tower Hill Tips